 7 Brands That Have Mastered Omnichannel Marketing

-In the strictest sense, omnichannel marketing means offering customers a seamless brand, message and experience across every channel (including print, email, online and in-store).
+In the strictest sense, omnichannel marketing means offering customers a seamless brand, message, and experience across every channel (including print, email, online and in-store).
 Customers might interact with a brand via a blog or a tweet or SMS or a Facebook post.
-These are all touchpoints and they must all be brand consistent—as well as seamless in experience.
+Across all touchpoints, the messaging must be brand consistent and should provide a seamless experience.
 As a customer moves from a print ad to a social media platform, or an email to a webpage to a brick-and-mortar store, or a chatbot to a phone call, every experience must be as consistent as every branding and message.

 Moreover, if it’s not, customers might dump a brand in favor of another one that does offer unified browsing and buying experience.

 Making the Customer’s Mindset Part of Your Omnichannel Marketing Strategy

 You might wonder how we got here to the place of seamless experiences and exceptionally high customer expectations.
 Well, it starts with those customers.
 They started hopping from device to device and online to in-person and back again.
 And as they did so, retailers had to learn to keep up.

 It used to be that people either shopped online or in-person.
 Now the new normal is to browse online first, with no intention of buying online but as research before going into a brick-and-mortar store.
 Alternatively, it’s also perfectly normal to shop at a physical location and then go online to buy.
 It’s even common practice to be online while in a brick-and-mortar location: Research shows 72% of U.S. smartphone owners use their phones in-store to check prices, look up product information, and find a specific item.

 However, that’s not the real reason to develop an omnichannel marketing strategy.
 There’s also the payback for doing so: Businesses with omnichannel strategy see 91% greater year-over-year customer retention rates compared to business without such a strategy.